OutSystems Low-Code Platform Makes App Development Easy

 Pros can concentrate on the development that needs their unique and seasoned touch and even extend what they build with custom code.
 The apps they develop integrate effortlessly with existing systems–either through open-source connectors or ones your pros write themselves.

 High-performance low-code also delivers the power of cleverly applied AI and automation to accelerate the entire software development lifecycle.
-It offers an AI-based coding expert to your team that coaches them through complex builds in real-time and frees them from drudgery.
+It offers your team an AI-based coding expert that coaches them through complex builds in real-time and frees them from drudgery.

 An always on-call, AI-based enterprise architect makes sure your code meets critical architectural standards.
 Automated visual debugging and merging can pause execution at breakpoints, run logic step-by-step to find errors, and triage the differences caused by devs working on the same module.